-Headquartered in Newport Beach, California, United Capital Financial Advisers provides a national client base with wealth counseling and investment advisory services.
+Headquartered in Newport Beach, California, Goldman Sachs Personal Financial Management provides a national client base with wealth counseling and investment advisory services.
 It also supports its thousands of clients with a suite of technological tools and platforms designed to help them reach and maintain financial wellness.

-United Capital Financial Advisers Client Types and Minimum Account Sizes
+Goldman Sachs Personal Financial Management Client Types and Minimum Account Sizes

-Advisors with United Capital may help people meet various financial goals including:
+Advisors with Goldman Sachs may help people meet various financial goals including:

 - Cash flow management